sernle/c24-api-gettingstarted/readme.md

         write() as JSON to System.out
     )

-The use of implicit conversion means that at the end of each stage (line) above, the result is a CDO (unless you're parsing SDOs - see later) so you can use as much or as little of the API as you need.
+The use of implicit conversion means that at the end of each stage (line) above, the result is a CDO (unless you're parsing Preons - see later) so you can use as much or as little of the API as you need.

 Alternatively there is a monadic API for building a process out of predefined components: